kw01sg/neural-style-transfer/README.md

 * `-lr`, `--learning-rate` : Learning rate for Adam optimizer. _Default_: `10.0`
 * `-e`, `--epochs` : Number of epochs. _Default_: `10`
 * `-steps`, `--steps` : Number of steps per epoch. _Default_: `100`
 * `-o`, `--output-file` : File name for generated image file.
 Path can include extension, for example `example.png`.
 If no extension is given, default extension is `png`.
 If no file name is provided, generated image will be output as `result.png`.
-All output files are saved in `data/results` directory.
+All output files are saved in `data/results` directory. _Default_: `result.png`